jorge-cardona/utilities/bash/README.md

 The dot files contains configuration scripts for multiple tools.

-To use the Tmux configuration file install the package and the pluggin manager, create the folder `~/.tmux/scripts` and move the `get-ip.sh` script to it.
+To use the Tmux configuration file install the package and the pluggin manager, copy the file `.tmux.conf` to the home directory, create the folder `~/.tmux/scripts`and copy the `get-ip.sh` script to it.
 This will enable the next features:

 * Bind the prefix key to `ctrl` + `space`
 * Navigate the history with the mouse scroll wheel